 For more than 30 years, Hensley Cloninger, P.C., has helped families like yours whose children have suffered debilitating injuries.
 Our goal is to recover the financial resources you need to give your child the best chances of overcoming the challenges caused by brain damage.

 Causes Of Oxygen Deprivation Prenatally And During Delivery

 Doctors have a duty to assess the mother’s condition and take precautions to avoid problems with a high-risk pregnancy or delivery.
 For example, you should be screened for prenatal medical conditions that can reduce oxygen to your baby, including preeclampsia or gestational diabetes.
 In addition, doctors should promptly act to prevent such dangerous delivery situations as:

-By acting quickly, doctors can often improve the prognosis for a baby who suffers from neonatal stroke.
-However, if your obstetrician failed to detect the hypoxia, your baby is likely to sustain irreparable brain damage.
+By acting quickly, doctors can often improve the prognosis for a baby who suffers from a neonatal stroke.
+However, if your obstetrician failed to detect hypoxia, your baby is likely to sustain irreparable brain damage.
 The repercussions of this type of birth injury depend on what part of the brain was deprived of oxygen, how long your baby’s brain was without sufficient oxygen and whether the hypoxia was complete or partial.
 Initial symptoms of hypoxic brain damage include:

-Your child may suffer from physical, emotional and developmental problems as a result of the medical malpractice.
+Your child may suffer from physical, emotional and developmental problems as a result of medical malpractice.
 Recently, hypoxia has been linked to developing attention-deficit hyperactivity disorder (ADHD) in childhood.

 Recover Compensation For Brain Damage Your Baby Suffered At Birth